caxylive/Home-Lab-Enterprise-Simulation/Setup_Guides/Enable_Wakeup_On_LAN/README.md

 ---

-## Check Network Interface Support
+## Check Network Interface Support:

-* Open the Proxmox shell and run:
+* Open the Proxmox terminal and run:
   ```Bash
   ethtool <interface_name>
   ```

-  Look for a line like `Supports Wake-on: g`.
-If it says `g`, your network card supports WoL.
+* Look for a line like `Supports Wake-on: g`.
+* If it says `g`, your network card supports WoL.

 [Back to Top](#top)

 ---

-## Enable WoL on the Network Interface (non-persistent)
+## Enable WoL on the Network Interface (Non-Persistent):

 * Even if the BIOS doesn't show a WoL option, the network card might still support it.

-The `ethtool` command allows to check and enable WoL:
+* The `ethtool` command allows to check and enable WoL:
   ```Bash
   ethtool -s <interface_name> wol g
   ```

-  Replace `<interface_name>` with your network interface
+* Replace `<interface_name>` with your network interface

 * This enables WoL using "magic packets".

 [Back to Top](#top)

 ---

-## Make the WoL Persistent
+## Make the WoL Persistent:

 * Edit the network configuration file:
   ```Bash